vickvey/investflow-backend/README.md

 - [Running Tests](#running-tests)

 ## Project Overview
-The Investflow Backend serves as the API layer for the Investflow application, handling stock-related data and operations.
+The Investflow Backend serves as the API layer for the Investflow application, handling stock-related data, portfolio optimization, and risk calculations.
 It is built with FastAPI for high performance and integrates with a frontend that uses Clerk for user authentication.
 The backend verifies JWTs issued by Clerk to secure protected endpoints.

 ## Directory Structure
 The project is organized as follows: